 We believe that small classes are the key to a great education.
 Field teachers really know their students—and that makes all the difference in building the trust that allows students to take risks as they learn.

-Small classes afford each student attention and give teachers the opportunity to respond quickly to need; they foster the understanding and confidence so essential to learning academic and social skills; and they demand the critical thinking that is vital both to communication and to the expression of the generosity of heart that holds a community together.
+Small classes afford each student attention and give teachers the opportunity to respond quickly to need, they foster the understanding and confidence essential to learning academic and social skills, and they demand the critical thinking that is vital both to communication and to the expression of the generosity of heart that holds a community together.

 All Field students are highly intelligent, but they do not all learn in the same way or at the same pace.
-We know that there are all kinds of minds and that students have different strengths and weaknesses.
+We know that there are all kinds of minds.
 That's why our classes are small: because we are dedicated to teaching (and assessing) in a variety of ways—through hands-on instruction, in small groups, using art or creativity, by discussion, by lecture.
-Many different students thrive in our classrooms, including those with mild-to-moderate diagnosed learning differences.
+Many different students thrive in our classrooms, including those with mild to moderate diagnosed learning differences.
 But all of our students are keenly engaged, with teachers and with each other, in classrooms rich in conversation.
-This is a deeply-felt part of our school's purpose.

 The Field in The Field School refers to the interdisciplinary, interconnected education we offer.
 Field teaches "fields" of knowledge that all relate to each other, with the goal of allowing students to build their own personal vision.
 This goal is reiterated by our mission: Self-Discovery, Skills of Mind, Generosity of Heart.
 These seven words are well-known by every student and teacher in the school and they come alive in every class, every day.